Please select a partnership to see additional information:

 - There should be an explanation that the post is exempt from the Rehabilitation of Offenders Act 1974.

-Where gaps in employment history since leaving education are recorded these should be clarified within the candidate in the interview process.
+Where gaps in employment history since leaving education are recorded these should be clarified with the candidate within during the interview process.

 References are an important part of the safer recruitment process and the purpose is to obtain objective and factual information to support appointment decisions.